-Last year we said we would And amongst other things we work more closely with our partners in the community worked towards organising Welsh language 'Splash, Sing and Learn' sessions for parents and babies in our leisure centres in partnership with Mudiad Meithrin. put in place after school activities e.g. climbing, football, netball and rugby in partnership with the Urdd. provided Welsh language activities in School Holidays with Menter laith. continued to support Menter laith with resources and facilities to hold Parti Ponty. hold Welsh Medium Book clubs and Mother and Toddler groups in our libraries with Mudiad Meithrin. encouraged our staff and residents to work with Welsh for Adults to help with their Welsh language skills. help Wales to meet its target of 1 million Welsh speakers by 2050 made sure that new staff are trained to Welsh Language Level 1. all staff who are promoted or transferred between services also receive Level 1 training. all Council staff that can already speak Welsh are being helped to continue learning Welsh to Level 2 +. staff and residents were more aware of the Welsh language. our Welsh speaking staff continue to wear badges and lanyards. we use the Cymraeg logo on our communications. there are posters encouraging staff to speak Welsh.
-We have also provided Welsh language training to the staff in our 'Flying Start' Child Care settings so that they are able to encourage greater use of Welsh with children. contribute to improving Welsh medium education across Wales by working with partners to show how we will increase and support Welsh medium education in the area, in our 'Welsh in Education Strategic Plan'.
+- worked towards organising Splash, Sing and Learn sessions for parents and babies in our leisure centres in partnership with Mudiad Meithrin - put in place after school activities e.g. climbing, football, netball and rugby in partnership with the Urdd - provided Welsh language activities in School Holidays with Menter laith - continued to support Menter laith with resources and facilities to hold Parti Ponty - hold Welsh Medium Book clubs and Mother and Toddler groups in our libraries with Mudiad Meithrin - encouraged our staff and residents to work with Welsh for Adults to help with their Welsh language skills help Wales to meet its target of 1 million Welsh speakers by 2050. made sure that

+- new staff are trained to Welsh Language Level 1. - all staff who are promoted or transferred between services also receive Level 1 training - all Council staff that can already speak Welsh are being helped to continue learning Welsh to Level 2 + - staff and residents were more aware of the Welsh language - our Welsh speaking staff continue to wear badges and lanyards - we use the Cymraeg logo on our communications - there are posters encouraging staff to speak Welsh provided Welsh language training to the staff in our 'Flying Start' Child Care settings so that they are able to encourage greater use of Welsh with children contribute to improving Welsh medium education across Wales by working with partners to show how we will increase and support Welsh medium education in the area, in our 'Welsh in Education Strategic Plan'.